wpwupingwp/OGU/README.md

         The *observed resolution* of the sub-alignment sliced by the primer pair, which is equal to number of uniq sequences divided by number of total sequences.
-The value is
-        between 0 and 1.
+The value is between 0 and 1.
     * TreeValue

         <img src="https://latex.codecogs.com/svg.latex?\dpi{300}&space;R_{T}=\frac{n_{internal}}{n_{terminal}}" title="R_{T}=\frac{n_{internal}}{n_{terminal}}" />

-        The *tree resolution* of the sub-alignment, which is equal to number of internal nodes of phylogenetic tree construted from the alignment divided by number of terminal nodes.
+        The *tree resolution* of the sub-alignment, which is equal to number of internal nodes of phylogenetic tree (construted from the alignment) divided by number of terminal nodes.
 The value is between 0 and 1.

     * AvgTerminalBranchLen

-        The average of sum of terminal branch's length.
+        The average of terminal branch's length.
     * Entropy

         <img src="https://latex.codecogs.com/svg.latex?\dpi{300}&space;E_{H}&space;=&space;\frac{-&space;\sum_{i=1}^{k}{p_{i}&space;\log(p_{i})}}{\log(k)}" title="E_{H} = \frac{- \sum_{i=1}^{k}{p_{i} \log(p_{i})}}{\log(k)}" />